Geography of New Zealand: Agricultural geography

 New Zealand's isolated location has simultaneously led to fewer pests and an agriculture industry with a greater susceptibility to introduced diseases and pests.
 A major concern for New Zealand farmers is the rapidly growing wild rabbit population.
-Wild rabbits have been an agricultural since their introduction to the country in the 1930s.
+Wild rabbits have been an agricultural nuisance since their introduction to the country in the 1930s.
 They cause significant damage to farm lands: eating the grass, crops, and causing soil degradation.
 Many farmers are worried about their livelihoods and the effects that the rabbits will have on food supply and trade, as their numbers are quickly growing out of control.
 An illegal rabbit-killing virus called the rabbit haemorrhagic disease virus (RHDV) was released in 1997 by a group of vigilante farmers, and was very effective initially.
 After twenty years, however, the rabbits became immune to it.
 A new strain of the virus was released in March 2018, a Korean form of the strain called the K5 virus, or RHDV1-K5.
 This virus was introduced with the goal of exterminating 40 percent of the rabbit population.
 The new virus works much faster than the last one, expected to kill rabbits within two to four days of exposure.
 The virus has become a subject of debate among animal rights activists, due to the inhumane manner in which it kills the rabbits.
 However, farmers unanimously seem to be very grateful for the release of the virus.

 Almost half of New Zealand's climate change emissions are generated by greenhouse gases, mainly methane and nitrous oxide, which come from farming and agriculture.
 Organisms that grow inside of grazing animals' stomachs turn New Zealand's grass into methane.
 The increase of carbon dioxide in the air helps the plants to grow faster, but the long-term effects of climate change threaten farmers with the likelihood of more frequent and severe floods and droughts.
 Growers of kiwifruit, a major export in the horticulture industry of New Zealand, have experienced difficulties as a result of climate change.
 In the 2010s, warm winters did not provide the adequate cool temperatures needed for the flowering of kiwifruit, and this resulted in a reduction of the yield sizes.
 Droughts have also decreased apple production by causing sunburns and a lack of water available for irrigation.
-In contrast, the dairy industry has not been affected, and has actually adjusted well to the effects of climate change.
+In contrast, the dairy industry has not been affected, and has adjusted well to the effects of climate change.